nasa/cumulus/docs/additional-deployment-options/enable_gateway_logging_permissions.md

 # Configure Permissions for API Gateway Logging to CloudWatch

-The `AmazonAPIGatewayPushToCloudWatchLogs` managed policy (with an ARN of `arn:aws:iam::aws:policy/service-role/AmazonAPIGatewayPushToCloudWatchLogs`) has all the required permissions.
-To grant these permissions to your account, create an IAM role with `apigateway.amazonaws.com` as its trusted entity.
-Next attach the `AmazonAPIGatewayPushToCloudWatchLogs` policy to the IAM role.
-Finally, set the IAM role ARN on the `cloudWatchRoleArn` property on your API Gateway Account settings.

-Instructions for enabling account level logging from API Gateway to CloudWatch.
+## Instructions for enabling account level logging from API Gateway to CloudWatch.

 ### Create a policy document

+The `AmazonAPIGatewayPushToCloudWatchLogs` managed policy, with an ARN of `arn:aws:iam::aws:policy/service-role/AmazonAPIGatewayPushToCloudWatchLogs`, has all the required permissions to enable API Gateway logging to CloudWatch.
+To grant these permissions to your account, first create an IAM role with `apigateway.amazonaws.com` as its trusted entity.

 Save this snippet as `apigateway-policy.json`
 ```json
 {